-The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas (the "State"), including Chapter 1207, as amended, Texas Government Code ("Chapter 1207"), and an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board of Trustees (the "Board") of the District on September 30, 2020.
-In the Order, and as permitted by Chapter 1207, the Board delegated to certain District officials the ability to execute an approval certificate (the "Pricing Certificate") evidencing the final sale terms of the Bonds (the Bond Order and the Pricing Certificate are jointly referred to as the "Order").
-The Pricing Certificate was executed on October 28, 2020.
+The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas (the "State"), including Chapter 1207, Texas Government Code, as amended ("Chapter 1207"), and an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board of Trustees of the District (the "Board") on December 14, 2020.
+In the Order, and as permitted by Chapter 1207, the Board delegated to certain District officials the ability to execute a pricing certificate (the "Pricing Certificate") evidencing the final sale terms of the Bonds (the Bond Order and the Pricing Certificate together are referred to herein as the "Order").
+The Pricing Certificate is expected to be executed by an authorized District official on January 21, 2021, which will complete the sale of the Bonds.